ghani35/Experimantal-Robotic-Project2/README.md

 #### Senario
  We have a survallience robot that moves in a 2D environment.
-First the robot waits in room **E** untill the whol map  is loaded into the ontology, then the robot keeps moving between the corridors **C1** and **C2** for infinit time.
-The robot must go to the charging station **E** when its battery is low, otherwise he must visit the **urgent** rooms if any, then goes back to its normal behavior moving between cooridors.
+First the robot waits in room **E** untill the whol map  is loaded into the ontology by scaning the arUco markers, then the robot keeps moving between the corridors **C1** and **C2** for infinit time.
+The robot must go to the charging station **E** when its battery is low, It must visit the **urgent** rooms if any, then goes back to its normal behavior moving between cooridors.

  #### Ontology
 * Entity